marcusats/FinalProject/README.md

 # - Overview -

-    The Raspberry Pi would read the Gcode sent from another device using SSH, it will run a program that powers 2 motors, X and Y axis.
+    -The Raspberry Pi would read the Gcode sent from another device using SSH, it will run a program that powers 2 motors, X and Y axis.
 The Laser would move in just one of the axis and the engraving surface in the other axis.

 # - Materials -